Imágenes de páginas

 With the coming of daylight I found that we were in a moon-shaped inlet between two small headlands in the district of Portillo.
 Above, the sun was rising gloriously behind El Turquino-the highest peak in all Cubaand below, near the shore, rose a riotous wall of tangled grape, mangrove, and cactus,

-sea by a sandy rampart against which the water broke in long, lapping swells.
+defended from the sea by a sandy rampart against which the water broke in long, lapping swells.
 In all probability I never shall look on a scene of more entrancing beauty.

 [graphic]